promised-ai/redpoll-website/content/blog/errors-in-uci-ai4i2020.md

 |  1 | Machine failure        | 5.06351  | 1        | 0         |
 |  2 | Tool wear [min]        | 0.549236 | 210.0    | 114.47    |

+The above tables shows us how much inconsistency is left after removing certain features.
+Features are sorted by their contribution to the uncertainty in the target variable, in this case, `TWF`.
-Plover is telling us that the `Machine Failure` column is generally responsible for all the inconsistency.
-In a dist second is `Tool wear [min]`.
+Plover is telling us that the `Machine Failure` value is generally responsible for all the inconsistency.
+In a distant second is `Tool wear [min]`.
 Let's take a look at record "9016".

 ```python
 plvr.data(row="9016")